ddkn/zero2prod_axum/README.md

 Edit the newly created migration file to include the following,

 ```
-CREATE TABLE IF NOT EXISTS signup (
+CREATE TABLE IF NOT EXISTS subscriptions (
     id TEXT PRIMARY KEY,
     name TEXT NOT NULL,
     email TEXT NOT NULL,